coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ### **Step 1: Getting Started**

-**Visit CodeRabbit:** Land on to our login page https://coderabbit.ai/login and select Self-Hosted Gitlab
+**Visit CodeRabbit:** Land on to our login page https://coderabbit.ai/login and select Self-Hosted GitLab

 ![login-page](./images/login-page.png)

-### Step 2: Enter your Self Managed Gitlab URL
+### Step 2: Enter your Self Managed GitLab URL

 On this page, enter the URL of your self managed GitLab instance and click submit.
 Once, you submit, we check our database for a record of your organization.